werneck9898/TranslationRO-BR/README.md

 Por padrão esta com codificação UTF-8 ja que foram escritos originalmente em ingles.**

 Qualquer pergunta estou lá pelo discord do rAthena.

+## English

+## A client-side and server-side translation for Ragnarok to Brazilian Portuguese

+### The client-side translation was made using assets from bRO client and with the help of some files scattered in rAthena forums.

+I packed the client-side translation into 2 folders:

+1) The data folder containing portuguese assets
+2) and the System folder with the correct lub/lua files for portuguese,

+You can make a ".grf" file with the data folder and use it on your client instead of using a data folder

+**Don't forget to Diff your Ragexe with a tool such as Nemo and correct the lub files path with the .lub file name on System folder**

+Obs: to translate the NPCs to portuguese you need to change the files server-side, on the folder "yourEmulator/npc".
+I'm working on that and as I progress i will share the files here.

+Any questions i'm on rAthena discord support chat.

 ### Many thanks to https://github.com/hvg249 and https://github.com/sr-bethonico for helping.
 ### Agradeço ao https://github.com/sr-bethonico e https://github.com/hvg249  pela ajuda.